devrelcollective/awesome-devrel/README.md

 * [obsproject.com](https://obsproject.com/): Free and open source software for video recording and live streaming.
 Download and start streaming quickly and easily on Windows, Mac or Linux.
 * [screenflow.com](https://www.telestream.net/screenflow/): Video editing and screen recording software for Mac
 * [GitDuck.com](https://gitduck.com/): Online screen recording and live streaming tool with built-in code sharing.
 Create instantly shareable videos linked to commits.
+* [Loom](https://loom.com): Record your screen, audio and camera in one click.
+Loom hosts the video for you and you can easily share the link with publicly or with colleagues.

 ## Form creation
 * [typeform.com](https://www.typeform.com/): Build beautiful, engaging, and conversational online forms, surveys, quizzes, landing pages, and much more